Manish2005/easy-node-logger/README.md

     format: 'json'
 });
 ```
-path: (String) Path if the directory where you want to store your logs
+path: (String) Path of the directory where you want to store your logs

-appendDateTime: (Boolean) If set true, appends timestamp to each log records
+appendDateTime: (Boolean) If set true, appends timestamp to each log record

 format: (String) Supported formats include 'json' and 'text'